Administrative Procedures for Physical Resources

 • Respect copyrights: Always give people proper credit for their work, and make sure you have the right to use something before you share it.
 Never post copyrighted photos, music, text or video content without permission of the copyright owner.

-• Consider College policies: Refer to the Board of Trustees policies, Information Technology Policy, Student Handbook Code of Conduct, and the Employee Handbook for policies that cover social media usage.
+• Consider College policies: Refer to the Board of Trustees policies, Information Technology Policy, Student Handbook Code of Conduct, and on the Office of Human Resources for policies that cover social media usage.

 Guidelines for Employees